 NovX21 Inc. has developed a chemical approach of dry chlorination for the recovery of platinum group metals from recycled catalytic converters.
 The patented chlorination process transforms refractory recycled material and PGM-rich concentrates recycled from automobile catalytic converters into a fine 35-μm metallic powder in a matter of days.
 The technology optimizes the recovery of PGM resources, reduces the environmental impact, and lowers energy usage by more than 90%.

 The Company has a 50 ton per year or TYP demonstration plant, near Quebec City, which yields very high recoveries of PGMs at a rate of 97% and more, at lower costs and higher efficiency than conventional smelters.
-In keeping with its mission to sustainably recover recycled precious metals for use in the automobile industry, NovX21 Inc. plans to build a 200 TPY PGM Recovery Plant that could generate gross profit margins of 35% for a return on investment in 9 months.
+In keeping with its mission to sustainably recover recycled precious metals for use in the automobile industry, NovX21 Inc. plans to build a 500 TPY PGM Recovery Plant in Thetford Mine, Quebec that could generate gross profit margins of 33% for a return on investment in 9 months.
 The low-cost clean technology plant requires low CAPEX investment, is scalable and fully operational in less than one year.

 NovX21 Inc. also holds the mineral rights to six properties with a main focus on the Menarik property in the James Bay area of Quebec, Canada.